 Instead of considering a second home as a source of easy cash, think of it as an investment in your happiness.
 Choose a home you’d love to spend time in.
 If it brings in extra income, great.
 If not, it can still be a place where you can go to unwind and, perhaps, even a home for your retirement.

-For an interesting article on this topic, see Investopedia’s “Buying a Second Home to Rent: Dos and Don’ts.”
+For helpful articles on this topic, see Investopedia’s “Buying a Second Home to Rent: Dos and Don’ts” and BankRate.com’s “1o things to weigh before diving into income property.”
 You’ll also find more in these posts: “Ups & Downs of Second Home Rental,” “List Your Home for Short-Term Rent?
 3 Key Questions,” and “10 Short-Term Rental Mistakes for Hosts to Avoid.“

 Do you own a second home?
 Any other tips for our readers who are thinking of buying one?
 Leave them in the Comments below or on our Facebook page.